HuxPMusic/EpicGamesStoreIPA/README.md

 # Fortnite

 ## Crashing on Install
-Unfortunatley Fortnite will only work if you're using Trollstore or a paid dev cert, we recommend [MapleSign](https://maplesign.ca/),  this is due to an Apple limitation which cannot be fixed.
+Unfortunately Fortnite will only work if you're using Trollstore or a paid dev cert, we recommend [MapleSign](https://maplesign.ca/),  this is due to an Apple limitation which cannot be fixed.

 ## How to install with Apple Dev cetificate
 If you own a MapleSign or Signulous cetificate or TrollStore you should be able to install without needing to do anything but downloading the IPA